Brobuiltathing/helix/README.md

 npm run dev
 ```

-The app will open at `http://localhost:5173`.
+The app opens at `http://localhost:5173`.

 ### Build for production